 Bord Gáis was incorporated under the Gas Act 1976.
 Over the subsequent years, work was begun to bring natural gas ashore.
 In 1977, gas pipelines were constructed to two ESB stations and the NET plant in Arklow.

 Gas was first brought ashore from the Kinsale fields at Inch County Cork.
-It was quickly brought to Dublin where gas power stations were fired.
+It was quickly brought to Dublin, where gas power stations were fired.
 The latter was expanded over the years to cover the major population centres.
-Dublin converted from town to natural gas in 1970s and ’80s.
+Dublin converted from town to natural gas in the 1970s and ’80s.

 Natural gas production began in 1978 and the first deliveries of gas were received.
-The Dublin Gas pipeline was commissioned and built in the 1981 to1982.
-A 240 kilometre 24 centimetre diameter pipeline was constructed.
+The Dublin Gas pipeline was commissioned and built from 1981 to 1982.
+A 240-kilometre 24-centimetre diameter pipeline was constructed.

 In 1983 the Dublin Gas Company received its first natural gas supplies and began conversion of its 120000 domestic and industrial consumers.
 In the same year, the ESB power stations in North Wall and Poolbeg were connected to the gas pipeline.
 Bord Gáis took over the assets of Dublin Gas.

-Through the early 1990s gas sales and the use of gas by industrial, residential and commercial sector continued to grow significantly.
-Restrictions were introduced on bituminous coal in the early 1990s which gave a further boost to the clean gas image.
+Through the early 1990s, gas sales and the use of gas by industrial, residential and commercial sectors continued to grow significantly.
+Restrictions were introduced on bituminous coal in the early 1990s, which gave a further boost to the clean gas image.

 In the late 1990s, gas supply continued to expand to towns in the outer suburban belt of Dublin.
 Bord Gáis’ sales, profitability and customer base continued to expand steadily.